SagarPawar606/SocialPreviewer/readme.md

-SocialPreviewer is platform where you can make sure your that your website is ready to be shared, it checks that whether particualr websites contain required meta tags or not, Meta tags like [Open Graph] tags and [twitter meta] tags helps the other social media app to show the preview of the given url.
+SocialPreviewer is platform where you can make sure your that your website is ready to be shared, it checks that whether particualr websites contain required meta tags or not, Meta tags like [Open Graph] tags and [twitter meta] tags helps the other social media app to show the preview of the given url

 ## Features